kjasmin9/Life4137/part_1/README_pt1.md

 In Bash: ```extract_1st_seq.sh```

-This script extracts the first header and sequence from each fasta file in teh iput directory, the outputs are storead as a new fasta file
+This script extracts the first header and sequence from each fasta file in the input directory, the outputs are stored as a new fasta file
-Since within family similarity scores range form ~89% to 100%, one mature miRNA sequence is used to represent each miRNA family.
+Since within-family similarity scores range from ~89% to 100%, one mature miRNA sequence is used to represent each miRNA family.
+The working directory for this code is **4blast_fas/** (created from) Modify_fasta_headers_2.R.

 ```
 #!/bin/bash